-- The operator panel is designed for stationary installation on a plane surface, where the following conditions are fulfilled: - no high explosive risks - no strong magnetic fields - no direct sunlight - no large, sudden temperature changes - Install the product according to the accompanying installation instructions. - Ground the product according to the accompanying installation instructions. - Only qualified personnel may install the operator panel. - Separate the high voltage, signal and supply cables. - Make sure that the voltage and polarity of the power source is correct before connecting the product to the power outlet.
+- The operator panel is designed for stationary installation on a plane surface, where the following conditions are fulfilled: - no high explosive risks - no strong magnetic fields - no direct sunlight - no large, sudden temperature changes - Install the operator panel according to the accompanying installation instructions. - Ground the operator panel according to the accompanying installation instructions. - Only qualified personnel may install the operator panel. - Separate the high voltage, signal and supply cables.

-Peripheral equipment must be appropriate for the application and location.
+- Make sure that the voltage and polarity of the power source is correct before connecting the operator panel to the power outlet. - Peripheral equipment must be appropriate for the application and location.